 What sets apart a successful entrepreneur from a struggling business owner with a bad case of indigestion?
 The answer is surprising: It is the professional’s ability to actively manage the company’s online reputation.
 With so many tasks already on the business owner’s plate, is it possible to take a dynamic role in online reputation management?
 The facts show that the clever use of social media actually makes the process quick, simple and doable on the fly.

-The entrepreneur should list the business on Google Places, Facebook, Yelp, Yahoo Local and industry-specific online listing sites.
+First things first, you should list the business on Google My Business, Facebook, Yelp, Yahoo Local and industry-specific online listing sites.
 This guarantees that the facts are correct and the business is represented well.

 Social media calls for interaction.
 Respond to questions and suggestions.
 Actively solicit ideas from site visitors through tools like 4Q Surveys.
 Let them know what you had for lunch — and where you bought it.
 Offer incentives for customer involvement, run contests, post on blogs and offer freebies, such as recipes or coupons.
 The highly visible entrepreneur is more likely to be given the benefit of the doubt than the invisible business owner.